grscheller/scheller-linux-archive/adminLogs/noether2_PopOS_log.md

 Neovim is giving me a lot of deprecation warnings for its upcoming 1.0 release.

-I think I will next get my Python infrastructure working.
+I will need to get my Python infrastructure working.
 Might fix some of my Neovim problems.

 ## 11-26-2024: